Application is possible!

 Tuition fees & Scholarship

-Tuition fees for the four semester program are 7,800 EUR (or 1,950 EUR per semester).
+Tuition fees for the four semester program are 7,800 EUR (or 1,950 EUR per semester) - it will be 2,350 EUR per semester from October 2018.
 In addition, students are required to pay an enrollment fee of approximately 100 EUR every semester.
 If a fifth semester is required to complete the program, the tuition fee for this semester is 50% of the fee quoted above.

 Coburg University does not offer scholarships for MBA students, but there are many organizations in Germany which provide scholarships for students from abroad.
 More information about German scholarships can be found at www.daad.de.